simonkeng/simonkeng.github.io/README.md

 	tesseract patent123.tif output123 pdf

-–tesseract will provide a readout to STDOUT while the OCR is running.
-If Preview fails to export your image as a TIFF, then compression might be the solution.
-Choose compression: JPEG – and the command would become
+tesseract will provide a readout to STDOUT while the OCR is running.

+Note: If Preview fails to export your image as a TIFF, then compression might be the solution.
+Choose compression: JPEG – and from the command line

     tesseract patent123.jpg output123 pdf

-The simplest example is to OCR an image and output a text file
+Another example is to go from `.png`, `.jpg`, `.tiff` ---> `.txt`.
+With tesseract this task is trivial.

 	tesseract patent123.tif output123

 –the default output for tesseract is `.txt` format.

 ### OCR in other languages